Rory Nixon

-Rory Nixon (born September 10, 1991) is an American football fullback who is currently a free agent.
+Rory Nixon (born September 10, 1991) is an American former football fullback who is currently a free agent.
 He played college football at St. Augustine's University and attended Hampton High School in Hampton, Virginia.
 He has also been a member of the Albany Panthers, Richmond Raiders, Spokane Shock and Los Angeles KISS.

 Early life

 Nixon attended Hampton High School in Hampton, Virginia where he played both football and track and field.

 College career

 Nixon played for the St. Augustine's Falcons from 2009 to 2012.
 He was the team's starter his 4 years.
 He played in 41 games during his career including 8 starts at guard and 33 at center.
 Nixon was named Second Team All-Central Intercollegiate Athletic Association as a senior in 2012.

 Professional career

 Richmond Raiders

 In November, 2013, Nixon was assigned to the Richmond Raiders of the Professional Indoor Football League.
 Nixon was placed on the exempt list by the Raiders.